karinlj/workTest/README.md

 `npm run build`

-Then use the dist folder you get.
+The dist folder generated can be used for deployment in a web server, such as Apache or nginx.

 ## Built With